shreshth65968/Download-Youtube-Playlists-and-Videos-program/README.md

 stream.download(output_path="/path/to/save")
 ```

--to get this repo working on your machine you need to add FFmpeg on the env variable, after that install all the dependencies in a python environment like Tkinter and Pytube
+- to get this repo working on your machine you need to add FFmpeg on the env variable, after that install all the dependencies in a python environment like Tkinter and Pytube
--then run the application by "python youtube.py"
+- then run the application by "python youtube.py"
 -  this will run our GUI application
 ![image](https://github.com/shreshth65968/Download-Youtube-Playlists-and-Videos-program/assets/96594936/c2ae29f6-d8ed-4296-aaf0-41ebfd84cbbf)

 - then go to the video you want to download, copy its link